Misunderstood-Wookiee/Vanilla-Icons/README.md

 **This is an patch that replaces ships and some station icons with custom icons derrived from XRebirth and my own designs.**
 ![alt text](https://i.imgur.com/gKHSotk.png "Galaxy Map Icons: Oooo Fancy")

 * Various Ship Roles now have Role exclusive icons to represent them, no longer is every ship just a triangle anymore!
-Bomber, heavy-fighter, scout, frigate, destroyer, carrier, re-suppl, you name it all classes have stylised icon
+Bomber, heavy-fighter, scout, frigate, destroyer, carrier, re-supply, you name it all classes have stylised icon

 * Faction Exclusives.
 Xen and Khak have totally unique icon themes to represent them!
 Other factions still use standardised design.